Board of Directors

 Rod Sebastian

-Rod and wife Lori reside in Babcock Ranch, Florida and Falcon Heights, Minnesota.
+Rod and wife Lori reside in Babcock Ranch, Florida and Sioux Falls, South Dakota.
 His passion for agriculture began early in life on the family farm in Iowa.
 He retired after more than 34 years with the US Department of Agriculture holding positions as an Agricultural Economist with the Agricultural Marketing Service Dairy Programs and Risk Management Specialist with the Risk Management Agency.
 Late in his career Rod received USDA’s Organization of Professional Employees Unsung Hero Award in recognition of customer service to producers and analytical process development.
 Rod now works on the fall harvest crew at his in-law’s Iowa farm.

 He responded to God’s call to become involved in agricultural missions by first visiting ECHO’s Global Farm and completing Tropical Agricultural Development (TAD) training courses offered by ECHO.
 Rod is now in his second term serving on the ECHO Board.
 He is also an active volunteer serving ECHO in a variety of capacities.
 He especially enjoys sharing the ECHO mission as a Docent guiding tours on the ECHO Global Farm.
 He also has had the opportunity to visit the East Africa Regional Impact Center to observe how ECHO works directly or through network partners with smallholder farmers.